Love Island: Why searching for your ‘soulmate’ might be ruining your dating life

 You may lower your standards for the wrong person

-Probelms arise if you think you’ve found your ‘soulmate’ and you put them on a peddestool.
-It can make you blind to red flags or ignore issues that crop up and need addressing.
+Problems arise if you think you’ve found your ‘soulmate’ and you put them on a pedestal.
+It can make you blind to red flags, or ignore issues that crop up and need addressing.

 It can be all consuming